micmejia/bible-dump/NKJV/Philippians/Phil 2.md

 Receive him therefore in the Lord with all gladness, and hold such men in esteem;

 ###### 30
-because for the work of Christ he came close to death, [^h]not regarding his life, to supply what was lacking in your service toward me.
+because for the work of Christ he came close to death, not regarding his life, to supply what was lacking in your service toward me.